September Mourning

-September Mourning is a metal band, which incorporates a transmedia dark culture project created by Emily Lazar and Marc Silvestri.
+September Mourning is an American alternative metal band that incorporates a transmedia dark culture project created by Emily Lazar and Marc Silvestri.
 The conceptual project was formed by frontwoman, vocalist, and screamer Emily Lazar in New York in 2009.
 The concept narrative created by Lazar and incorporated in the band and their performances, centers around the fictional story of a human-grim reaper hybrid named September, as she navigates the worlds of the living and the dead.
 The character's human-side possesses the empathy to give some human souls a second chance.
 The story is presented on different media platforms, including music, comic books, and live concerts.
 The comic books are published by Top Cow Productions Image Comics.

 History

 Marc Silvestri of Top Cow Productions became involved after Lazar pitched the idea of the band to him via Myspace.
 Together, they developed the world and storyline of September Mourning.
 Lazar described the project:

-In early 2009, Lazar began to focus on the project's music.
+In early 2009, Lazar began focusing on the project's music.
 Together with guitarist and programmer Chris Egert and guitarist James Duran, Lazar began writing songs and figuring out the sound for September Mourning.
-After moving from New York to Los Angeles in late 2010, Lazar became the only constant member.
+Lazar started traveling to Los Angeles in late 2010 and became the only constant member.
 At the 2010 San Diego Comic-Con, Top Cow Productions announced the creation of Marc Silvestri and September's concept story, September Mourning, whose preview story summary would be published that year in the first edition of their Holiday Special.
-In late 2011, at the San Diego Comic Con, MTV Geek announced a partnership with Marc Silvestri and September to create webisodes based on the characters in the storyline September Mourning, as well as online comics and other media for their website, and David Hine signed on as writer for the series.
+In late 2011, at San Diego Comic Con, MTV Geek announced a partnership with Marc Silvestri and September to create webisodes based on the characters in the storyline September Mourning, as well as online comics and other media for their website, and David Hine signed on as writer for the series.
 The unfortunate cancellation of MTV Geek led to the webisodes never coming to fruition.

 At the start of 2011, Egert and Lazar began self-producing an album containing the first demo songs written by the band.
 Melancholia was released on Repo Records exclusively in Germany on May 18, 2012, and features guest drummer Ryan Seaman of Falling in Reverse and bassist Phil Buckman of Filter.
 The album was mixed and mastered by Dave Ogilvie.
 On July 17, 2012, a demo of a new song, Before the Fall, co-written and produced by Sahaj Ticotin, and its music video, were featured in the TNA Wrestling commercial for their Hardcore Justice PPV August 2012.
 This single was released independently to the digital media outlets the following week and showcased the progression of the band's songwriting and move towards a more commercial sound.
-In September 2013 they played the Schecter Guitars party at NAMM.
+In September 2013 they played the Schecter Guitars party at the NAMM Show.
 Lazar continued to develop the look and theatricality of the band and to write new material for the project.
 They played some one-off shows in the California area while being shopped to labels.